 The online shopping space has yet to replicate the magic of the in-person shopping experience, specifically during the exploration phase: the spontaneity of browsing, the unexpected discovery, the seductive thrill of the hunt, and the impulse-driven splurge.

-During this kind of exploratory shopping, people crave interaction with another human, and desire encouragement, acknowledgement, confirmation, or generally assuaging any purchasing fears.
+During this kind of exploratory shopping, people crave interaction with another human and desire encouragement, acknowledgment, confirmation, or generally assuaging any purchasing fears.

 On a more emotional level, the physical store offers us something else we have all been sorely missing this past year; it’s what sociologist Ray Oldenburg coined as The Third Place.

 The Third Place is a public domain that is neither home nor work – a neutral place where one can interact with strangers and build empathy with other humans.

 Shopping in-store and proffering a compliment to a random fellow-shopper, or interacting with sales staff, offers us the kind of emotional value we are craving (right now more than ever).
 A reminder we are part of a connected community of humans.

 2) The in-store experience still has much to offer for complex, tactile-centric purchases.